Tufts Entrepreneurship Center

 Launched in 2020, Tufts Entrepreneurship Center has created an Entrepreneurship for Social Impact Minor in partnership with Tisch College of Civic Life.
 This innovative minor will provide students with additional pathways to be civically engaged and support communities.

-Entrepreneurship courses are open to students from all schools and majors at Tufts who come from diverse backgrounds and academic interests.
-All of our students share a dynamic and exciting curiosity to discover entrepreneurship and innovation through a wide variety of both commercial businesses and social enterprises.
+Entrepreneurship courses are open to students from all schools across departments at Tufts University.
+All of our students share a dynamic and exciting curiosity to discover entrepreneurship and innovation through both commercial businesses and social enterprises.

 The Center additionally provides students and alumni with the tools and support to create and develop their for-profit business or not-for-profit social enterprises by offering:

 - Founder's Workshops held in October and February

 - Tufts Venture Accelerator hosted throughout the summer

 - Boston: A two-day roadshow in October, hosted in partnership with Silicon Valley Bank and MassChallenge

 - New York City: A one-day roadshow in April, partnering with Lowenstein Sandler LLP

 - California: A one-day roadshow, designed in partnership with Joshua Goldman, a member of the TEC Board of Advisors

 Our alumni are making an impact around the globe, working at startups, nonprofits and in venture capital.
 Many students have found success at corporations such as Hubspot, Google, Facebook, Fidelity, LinkedIn, Tesla, NEST, Goldman Sachs & more.
 TEC prepares students to make an immediate impact in their academic & professional careers by developing their entrepreneurial skillset.